volustor/dev-postman/README.md

 # DEV-POSTMAN

-This repository contains Postman collections and template environments that demonstrate usage of the core Volustor APIs.
+This repository contains Postman collections and template environments that demonstrate usage of Volustor's core APIs.

 ```
 /auth       - Signin, Signout, Sessions